pangeo-data/terraform-deploy/aws-examples/minimal-deployment-tutorial/README.md

 ### Infrastructure

 This example is a minimally-configured deployment of:
-- A Virtual Private Cloud (VPC) using private subnets behind public subnets and networking.
+- A Virtual Private Cloud (VPC), essentially the network in the cloud that the cluster lives in.
+Security is a high priority on this.
-- An Elastic Kubernetes Service (EKS) cluster with two worker groups.
+- An Elastic Kubernetes Service (EKS) cluster, with one machine for the core JupyterHub services and one for the users.

 This configuration utilizes a Terraform module for each of these, enabling minimal configuration for us without sacrificing security